 The future trends in all of our expenses will be driven, in part, by the future outcomes of clinical trials and the correlative effect on research and development expenses, as well as general and administrative expenses, especially FDA regulatory requirements.
-In addition, the possibility that all or a portion of the holders of the Company's outstanding convertible notes may elect to convert their notes into common stock would reduce future interest expense and accelerate non-cash amortization of the debt discounts associated with the convertible notes.
 See, in particular, Item 1A Risk Factors in our Annual Report on Form 10-K for the year ended May 31, 2015.